halonsoluis/portfolio/README.md

 ### My contribution

-The app supports feature flags, custom theming and use a wide tech stack: swift5.2, snapkit, cocoapods, dependency-injection, video-streaming, mvvm, rx-swift, realm, swinject, redux
+The app supports feature flags, custom theming and use a wide tech stack:

+`swift5.2`,
+`snapkit`,
+`cocoapods`,
+`dependency-injection`,
+`video-streaming`,
+`mvvm`,
+`rx-swift`,
+`realm`,
+`swinject`,
+`redux`

-As part of an small iOS team I have been able to lead, grow professionally, provide mentorship and enjoy of the release of the following apps:
+As part of a small iOS team I have been able to lead, grow professionally, provide mentorship and enjoy of the release of the following apps:

 - [‎Xplore TV (AT)](https://apps.apple.com/at/app/xplore-tv-at/id1441399011?mt=8)